Nurturing Premature & Ill Babies to Health at Sky Ridge

 With no other family in the U.S. to help, Monica might have felt quite alone during the two months of keeping watch over tiny Lilly.
 "But Dr. Toney and the entire NICU team were amazing," Monica recalls.
 "They were so concerned about me, explaining everything to me, keeping me company, and helping me with everything.
 They became like family to me," she says.
 "Every single one of them—they are little angels working for kids in that department."

-Of the more than 3000 infants born at Sky Ridge each year, about 160 to 180 are premature or ill babies who require the extra care provided by the NICU.
-Designated a level IIIA unit, the department can care for babies as tiny as 1000 grams and born as early as 28 weeks.
+Of the more than 3,000 infants born at Sky Ridge each year, about 160 to 180 are premature or ill babies who require the extra care provided by the NICU.
+Our Level III NICU can care for babies as tiny as 1000 grams and born as early as 24 weeks.
 It provides a range of services including ventilation for babies whose lungs are too undeveloped to function at birth.

 Caring for Parents as Well as Babies